 DHS published a proposed rule to change how the H1B Visa Lottery process would work during the H1B Registration Process on Nov 2, 2020, later they published final rule on Jan 7th, 2021 with an effective date of March 9, 2021.
 But, after Biden Administration has taken office, they have moved the effective date of this rule to December 31, 2021.
-In this article, we will review the final rule details, why delayed, DHS feedback to comments, FAQs and next steps.
+Finally, USCIS withdrew the same rule in December 2021 after losing a court battle.
+In this article, we will review the final rule details, why delayed, DHS feedback to comments, FAQs.

 DHS Delays Implementation Date to Dec 31, 2021

 February 4th, 2021 : Today DHS released an alert indicating that they are delaying the “H1B Wage Levels based Lottery selection” until December 31, 2021.
 Below is the summary of their decision and reason to delay

 - The original effective date for the rule was set to be March 9th, 2021 and now DHS is delaying the effective date of this final rule to December 31, 2021.
 DHS says there is not enough time for them to implement the new rule for upcoming H1B Visa 2022 season.

 - They need to train their staff, implement the software, do testing, do outreach regarding the same and all of this takes time, which is very limited for to implement this for upcoming new season.

 - Also, they say that they want to give more time for public to give comments and agency need to review the rule in detail and make changes as needed.
 To meet all of this, the only way they see is to delay the implementation of this final rule to Dec 31, 2021.

 - They plan to use the current H1B Registration Lottery process using random selection as done in last H1B visa 2021 Season